 DUIs are generally prosecuted very harshly in the state of California.
 Driving under the combined influence of alcohol and drugs is no exception to this rule.
 A first-time conviction can lead to fines, incarceration, and a driver’s license suspension.

-Additionally, as with other DUI charges, drivers will face increased penalties for subsequent VC 23152(g) convictions.
+Additionally, drivers will face increased penalties for subsequent VC 23152(g) convictions as with other DUI charges.
 Note that DUI charges are interconnected in the court system.
-Any DUI conviction can serve as a prior conviction if a driver is pulled over for subsequent offense.
+Any DUI conviction can be a prior conviction if a driver is pulled over for a subsequent offense.

 You should also be aware that, in most cases, drivers charged with driving under the influence of drugs are not eligible for California’s drug diversions program.
-This means it can be more difficult to avoid jail time for drivers charged under VC 23152(g).
+This means avoiding jail time for drivers charged under VC 23152(g) can be more difficult.
+Talk to a criminal defense lawyer from Simmrin Law Group as soon as possible about your case.

 Go Over Defenses for VC 23152(g) Accusations

 You do not have to just accept VC 23152(g) charges in the state of California.
-You can start building a defense to these accusations right away by reaching out to a Los Angeles criminal defense lawyer.
-Your lawyer can work aggressively to show that:
+You can start building a defense to these accusations immediately by reaching out to a Los Angeles criminal defense lawyer.
+Your DUI defense lawyer from the Simmrin Law Group can work aggressively to show that:

 You Were Stopped Without Reasonable Cause